Nutrition

 19. Garlic

-Like many foods that relieve stress, garlic has also been found to improve mood regulation.
+While the research is still developing, including garlic in your meals is an easy, flavorful way to add more beneficial plant compounds to your diet.
 Try adding it to sauces and soups or even roasting it or making garlic confit to add an extra burst of flavor to all your favorite recipes.

 Recipes With Garlic